all-an/smalltalkrs/README.md

   - Object equality based on value comparison
   - String representation for debugging

+#### Boolean Implementation
+- **True and False Objects**: Singleton boolean objects with proper Smalltalk semantics
+  - Creation with `True::new()` and `False::new()`
+  - Boolean value access with `is_true()`
+  - Logical operations: `and()`, `or()`, `not()` with short-circuit behavior
+  - Common `BooleanObject` trait for polymorphic operations
+  - Singleton equality semantics (all True objects are equal)
+  - Complete truth table implementations
+  - Integration with SmalltalkObject trait

 #### Testing Infrastructure
-- **Comprehensive Test Suite**: 20 tests covering all implemented features
+- **Comprehensive Test Suite**: 38 tests covering all implemented features
   - Object identity and equality semantics
   - Type safety and downcasting
   - Arithmetic operations and immutability
+  - Boolean logic operations and truth tables
   - Edge cases and error conditions
+  - Trait implementation coverage
-- **93.9% Test Coverage**: Near-complete coverage with tarpaulin
+- **97.3% Test Coverage**: Near-complete coverage with tarpaulin
   - Coverage reporting with HTML and JSON output
   - Automated badge generation
   - TDD development workflow
+  - 100% coverage for boolean.rs module

 ### 🚧 In Development
+- UndefinedObject (nil) implementation
 - Message passing foundation
-- Boolean objects (True/False)
+- Character objects
-- Nil object implementation

 ### 📋 Planned Features
 See the [Implementation Roadmap](#implementation-roadmap) below for the complete 24-month development plan.